keithjgrant/sidecar/src/pages/ingredients/ten-bottle-bar.md

 Expect to spend around $25 for this, but you can occasionally find a better deal.
 I generally shop by price on this one.
-Some I’ve found myself coming back to when the price is right are Camarena and Lanazul.
+Some I’ve found myself coming back to when the price is right are Camarena and Lunazul.

 ## 7. Orange Liqueur
 As an essential ingredient for a [margarita](/drinks/margarita) or [sidecar](/drinks/sidecar), orange liqueur is a must in every home bar.
 Unfortunately, just like so many other sprits on this list, the variety of styles of this spirit make for complicated decision making.
 There are triple secs, brandy-based options like Grand Marnier, and dry curaçaos.